-- Ill individuals with COVID-19 compatible symptoms who have not been tested or individuals who tested positive for COVID-19 should stay home until at least 10 days have passed since symptom onset and at least 24 hours have passed after resolution of fever without fever reducing medications and improvement in symptoms. - Persons who test positive for COVID-19 but who are asymptomatic should stay home for 10 days from the positive test result. - An alternate diagnosis (including a positive strep test or influenza swab) without a negative COVID-19 test is not acceptable for individuals who meet COVID-19 exclusion criteria to return to school earlier than the timeframes above.
+- Ill individuals with COVID-19 compatible symptoms who have not been tested or individuals who tested positive for COVID-19 should stay home until at least 10 days have passed since symptom onset and at least 24 hours have passed after resolution of fever without fever reducing medications and improvement in symptoms. - Persons who test positive for COVID-19 but who are asymptomatic should stay home for 10 days from the positive test result. - An alternate diagnosis (including a positive strep test or influenza swab) without a negative COVID-19 test is not acceptable for individuals who meet COVID-19 exclusion criteria to return to school earlier than the timeframes above. - Exception: During periods of low community transmission, ill individuals excluded for COVID-19 compatible symptoms who are not tested and do not have a known COVID-19 exposure may follow NJDOH School Exclusion List to determine when they may return to school. - People who have tested positive for COVID-19 within the past 3 months and recovered do not have to quarantine or get tested again as long as they do not develop new symptoms. - People who develop symptoms again within 3 months of their first bout of COVID-19 may need to be tested again if there is no other cause identified for their symptoms. - People who have been in close contact with someone who has COVID-19 are not required to quarantine if they have been fully vaccinated against the disease and show no symptoms.
+They sneezed, coughed, or somehow got respiratory droplets on you. - Unvaccinated staff or students must quarantine for 10 days without testing. - Unvaccinated staff or students must quarantine for 7 days after receiving a negative test result (test must occur on day 5 or later). - Students and staff with COVID-19 symptoms should be separated away from others until they can be sent home. - The date the person with COVID-19 or probable COVID-19 was last in the building. - The date the person developed symptoms.

-- Exception: During periods of low community transmission, ill individuals excluded for COVID-19 compatible symptoms who are not tested and do not have a known COVID-19 exposure may follow NJDOH School Exclusion List to determine when they may return to school. - People who have tested positive for COVID-19 within the past 3 months and recovered do not have to quarantine or get tested again as long as they do not develop new symptoms. - People who develop symptoms again within 3 months of their first bout of COVID-19 may need to be tested again if there is no other cause identified for their symptoms. - People who have been in close contact with someone who has COVID-19 are not required to quarantine if they have been fully vaccinated against the disease and show no symptoms.
-However, they must continue to monitor for symptoms for 14 days following the exposure.
-If symptomatic they should isolate from others and be evaluated be medically evaluated, including COVID testing. - Unvaccinated staff or students must quarantine for 10 days without testing. - Unvaccinated staff or students must quarantine for 7 days after receiving a negative test result (test must occur on day 5 or later). - Students and staff with COVID-19 symptoms should be separated away from others until they can be sent home. - The date the person with COVID-19 or probable COVID-19 was last in the building. - The date the person developed symptoms. - Types of interactions the person may have had with other persons in the building or in other locations. - How long their interactions were with other persons in the building. - If other persons in the class/school have developed any symptoms; and - Any other information to assist with the determination of next steps.
+- Types of interactions the person may have had with other persons in the building or in other locations. - How long their interactions were with other persons in the building. - If other persons in the class/school have developed any symptoms; and - Any other information to assist with the determination of next steps.